-At St Wilfrid’s we aim to provide children with a broad and balanced English curriculum which integrates speaking and listening, reading and writing skills.
+At Saint Wilfrid's we aim to provide children with a broad and balanced English curriculum which integrates speaking and listening, reading and writing skills.

-To enable us to do this we use the award-winning Literary Curriculum.
-What is the Literary Curriculum?
-It is a complete, book-based approach designed to help teachers access high quality resources and network through training.
-The Teach Through a Text approach was created so that there is a consistent, cohesive pedagogy used across a school.
+To enable us to do this we have created a bespoke curriculum.
+It is a book-based approach designed to help teachers access high quality resources focusing on basic skills and teach through a text approach so that there is a consistent, cohesive pedagogy used across a school.

 Children become critical readers and acquire an authorial style as they encounter a wide-range of significant authors and a variety of fiction, non-fiction and poetry.